mehulagg/gitlab/doc/integration/jira/issues.md

 Integrating issue management with Jira requires you to [configure Jira](development_panel.md#configuration) and [enable the Jira service](development_panel.md#configure-gitlab) in GitLab.
 After you configure and enable the integration, you can reference and close Jira issues by mentioning the Jira ID in GitLab commits and merge requests.

-Jira issue IDs must be formatted in uppercase.
+The Jira integration requires to you format any Jira issue IDs in uppercase.

 ## Reference Jira issues

 With this integration, you can cross-reference Jira issues while you work in GitLab issues and merge requests.
 Mention a Jira issue in a GitLab issue, merge request, or comment, and GitLab adds a formatted comment to the Jira issue.
-The comment links back to your work in GitLab: For example, this commit references the Jira issue `GIT-1`:
+The comment links back to your work in GitLab.

+For example, this commit references the Jira issue `GIT-1`:

 ```shell
 git commit -m "GIT-1 this is a test commit"